alexlivenson/ALExtensions/README.md

 ```
 github "alexlivenson/ALExtensions" ~> 1.0
 ```
-Run carthage update to build the framework and drag the built Alamofire.framework into your Xcode project.
+Run carthage update to build the framework and drag the built ALExtensions.framework into your Xcode project.

 ## TODO: Add examples and setup with cocoapods